ch3n9w/sway/README.md

 The complete collection of symbols is in [yrwq/nerdy](https://github.com/yrwq/nerdy/blob/main/chars.csv)

-#### swaylock(I dont use it because of some bugs)
-just some color settings and wallpaper setting

 ### terminal environment(zsh + kitty)
 #### zsh
 1. Add todo.sh command, every time you open the terminal, it will list the to-do items of the day
-2. fzf option setting, cooperate with bat to realize fuzzy file preview, and define vim_fzf function to fuzzy query and open the query result file with nvim
+2. fzf option setting, cooperate with bat to realize fuzzy file preview, and define xdg_fzf function to fuzzy query and open the query result file with xdg-open
-3. use oh-my-zsh and install the plugin as follows
+3. The installed plugins are as follows
      - [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) for command line parameter highlighting
      - [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) for command prompt
      - [zsh-extract](https://github.com/le0me55i/zsh-extract) for fast decompression of all types of archives using the ``x`` command